-Re: Confidentiality Agreement between Enron North America Corp. and Mirant Corporation
+Re: Confidentiality Agreement between Enron North America Corp. and Mirant Americas Development, Inc.

-Dear Mr. Dorsett:
+Gentlemen:

-Enron North America Corp. (“ENA” or the “Protected Party”) is prepared to furnish Mirant Corporation (“Mirant” or the “Receiving Party”) with certain information which is either confidential, proprietary or otherwise not generally available to the public regarding the Protected Party's interest in the power plant development project located in St. Lucie County, Florida (the "Project"), for purpose of evaluating a proposed transaction between Protected Party and Mirant involving the Project (the “Proposed Transaction”).
+Enron North America Corp. (“ENA”) and Mirant Americas Development, Inc. (“Mirant”) are prepared to furnish each other with certain information which is either confidential, proprietary or otherwise not generally available to the public regarding ENA’s interest in the power plant development project located in St. Lucie County, Florida (the "Project"), for purpose of evaluating a proposed transaction between ENA and Mirant involving the Project (the “Proposed Transaction”).
+ENA and Mirant may be referred to individually as “Party” or collectively as “Parties”.

-As a condition to furnishing Receiving Party such information, Receiving Party agree as follows:
+As a condition to a Party (“Protected Party”) furnishing the other Party (“Receiving Party”) such information, Receiving Party agree as follows:

 Nondisclosure of Confidential Information.
-For a period of two (2) years from the date of this agreement (the “Agreement”), Receiving Party shall use the Confidential Information (as defined in Section 4) solely in connection with the evaluation, negotiation and consummation of the Proposed Transaction with ENA or its affiliate and unless and until such a transaction has been completed, Receiving Party shall not disclose the Confidential Information to any person other than those of Receiving Party's directors, officers, employees, lenders, counsel, representatives and affiliates, if any (collectively, the “Representatives”) who need to know the Confidential Information for the evaluation, negotiation or consummation of the Proposed Transaction.
+For a period of two (2) years from the date of this agreement (the “Agreement”), Receiving Party shall use the Confidential Information (as defined in Section 4) solely in connection with the evaluation, negotiation and consummation of the Proposed Transaction with ENA or its affiliate and unless and until such a transaction has been completed, Receiving Party shall not disclose the Confidential Information to any person other than those of Receiving Party's directors, officers, employees, agents, lenders, counsel, representatives and affiliates, if any (collectively, the “Representatives”) who need to know the Confidential Information for the evaluation, negotiation or consummation of the Proposed Transaction.
 It is understood that (i) such Representatives shall be informed by Receiving Party of the confidential nature of the Confidential Information and the requirement that it not be used other than for the purposes described above, (ii) such Representatives shall be required to agree to and be bound by the terms of this Agreement as a condition of receiving the Confidential Information and (iii) in any event, Receiving Party shall be responsible for any breach of this Agreement by any of Receiving Party's Representatives.
 Receiving Party will safeguard the Confidential Information from unauthorized disclosure.
 The term "person" as used in this Agreement shall be broadly interpreted to include, without limitation, any corporation, company, partnership, individual or other entity.

 Nondisclosure of Discussions.
 Except as may be required by applicable law or stock exchange rules, without the prior written consent of the Protected Party, Receiving Party will not, and will direct its Representatives not to, disclose to any person either the fact that the Confidential Information has been made available to Receiving Party, that Receiving Party has inspected any portion of the Confidential Information, the fact that discussions with respect to the Proposed Transaction are taking place or other facts with respect to these discussions, including the status thereof.